cURL: Security Warning! Several IT vulnerabilities reported - Breaking Latest News

 -

-Users of the affected systems should keep them up to date.
+Users of the affected applications should keep them up to date.
 When security vulnerabilities become known, manufacturers are required to remedy them as quickly as possible by developing a patch or a workaround.
-If security patches are available, install them promptly.
+If new security updates are available, install them promptly.

 -